Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/azer.md

 abilities_mid:
   - name: "Heat of the Forge"
     desc: " ([[aura]], [[fire]]);  10 feet.
 An azer's skin radiates heat like forge fire.
-A creature that starts their turn in the area must succeed at a DC 16 Fortitude save or become [[fatigued|fatigued]] while they remain in the area.
+A creature that starts their turn in the area must succeed at a DC 16 Fortitude save or become [[rules/conditions.md#Fatigued|fatigued]] while they remain in the area.
 Creatures immune to environmental heat effects or with any fire resistance are immune."
 abilities_top:
   - name: Items
     desc: "light hammer (5), scale mail, warhammer;"